 - Volunteer in the community

 Embracing fair trade and improving labor policies for all levels of your corporate structure is a vital part of your CSR.
 In today’s hyperconnected world, the way you treat your employees is one of the most scrutinized aspects of your business.
+Word travels fast and far about company policies toward workers.

-Improving conditions can be as simple as making your facilities more comfortable and appealing.
+Improving working conditions can be as simple as making your facilities more comfortable and appealing.
 Here are some ways to improve labor conditions at your company:

 - Offer as much paid parental leave to both parents as you can afford.